 I was one of the first to pass the VCAP DCD exam globally as I participated in the beta.
 My number is 89.
 Since then, it has been a pleasure to help others pass the exam.
 It’s great to see folks then help others, growing the community of like minded VMware Professionals.
 Folks like Tessa Davis and Tan Wee Kiong, together with VMware Education, have been instrumental in growing the community via study groups.

 My work now is about guiding customers in the transformation toward IT as a Service.
 It’s been both fun and amazing seeing the transformation.
 I love my work and am proud to be an engineer and architect.

 I’m active on LinkedIn.
 I find it a useful business tool, so let’s connect at sg.linkedin.com/in/e1ang/

 I’m humbled to be a part of the global vExpert family.
 You can find the complete list here .
 If you are based in Singapore and want to become vExpert, let’s catch up.

-Starting in early 2014, I was also a VMware CTO Ambassador.
+In 2014, I was also a VMware CTO Ambassador.
 I represented VMware, especially the CTO Office, in working with the field (colleagues, partners, customers).
-If you are based in Asia Pacific region, you can reach to your CTO Ambassador here.
 In turn, I represented the field back to CTO Office and Product Team.
 The products I focus on is vRealize Operations Insight.
-Below is a picture from July 2015 where I introduced Carl our President and presented him with my book at our HQ.
 The mention of CTO Ambassador is not complete without mentioning Shannon Schofield.
 The team simply would not have been where we are today without her leadership.